buildpacks/rfcs/text/0000-pack-buildpack-create.md

 * `stack` - a set of compatible stacks for the buildpack. may be specificied multiple times.
 * `path` - the location on the filesystem to generate the artifacts

-The command will generate the minimal artifacts required to implement a buildpack in Bash.
+The command will create a directory named for the buildpack ID, or the second component of a `<namespace>/<name>` ID.
+Inside of that directory, it will generate the minimal artifacts required to implement a buildpack in Bash.

 The `pack buildpack new` is only a generator.
 It will not be a _living command_ (i.e. you cannot re-run it to update a buildpack).